Tropical Storm Debby hits Florida with floods, threat of record rain in Georgia and the Carolinas

 A 13-year-old boy died Monday morning after a tree fell on a mobile home located southwest of Gainesville, according to the Levy County Sheriff’s Office.

-More than 350,000 customers were without power in Florida and Georgia, according to PowerOutage.us and Georgia Electric Membership Corp.
+More than 300,000 customers remained without power in Florida and Georgia on Monday afternoon, down from a peak of more than 350,000, according to PowerOutage.us and Georgia Electric Membership Corp.

 Florida Gov. Ron DeSantis said some 17,000 linemen are working to restore electricity.
 He warned residents in affected areas to sit tight until conditions are safe.